Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 will be rendered as

-First of all, please enable inline math feature from preferences panels -> Markdown section.
-Preferences panel can be opened From menu bar: File
+First of all, please enable theInline Math feature from the preferences panel -> Markdown section.
+The preferences panel can be opened from menu bar → File

-Inline math use syntax like this $<Math Expressions>$
+Inline math uses syntax like this $<Math Expressions>$

 , e.g: $f = \frac{2 \pi}{T}$